top of page

 • Ask for help – if you want to learn a technique, or how to operate particular equipment, or aren’t sure why someone did something in a paper you’re reading, or can’t figure out a transition between paragraphs in a paper you’re writing, just ask a lab mate.
 Teamwork makes the dream work!

-• Keep the lab clean, neat and orderly (this applies to molecular and fish labs):
+• Keep the lab clean, neat, and orderly (this applies to molecular and fish labs):

 • Equipment should be put away as soon as you finish using it.